rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

-If you want detach a volume from an OnMetal server, be sure that the volume is [fully unmounted](/how-to/detach-and-delete-cloud-block-storage-volumes) from within the OnMetal server before following the steps below.
+If you want detach a volume from an OnMetal server, be sure that the volume is [fully unmounted](/how-to/detach-and-delete-cloud-block-storage-volumes) from within the OnMetal server before completing the following steps.

 1. Under the Storage tab, choose Block Storage Volumes.